How Long to Keep Your Credit Card Statements: What You Should Know

 The length of time your records are stored will vary by financial institution.
 Some credit card issuers only provide the past 12 months of statements, while others hold onto them for up to seven years.
 In many cases, five years is a common timeline.

 If an old statement isn’t appearing online, the account holder may be able to call their credit card issuer and request a copy of an older statement.
-Still, there’s no guarantee that this will work.
-It can also cost money to get a copy of an older statement.
+Still, there’s no guarantee that this will work; you might not be able to get what you’re searching for.
+It can also cost money to get a copy of an older statement if it is accessible.

 Factors That Determine How Long to Keep Credit Card Statements

-If someone does use their credit card statements to help them prepare their taxes, they should hold onto them for at least seven years just in case the IRS comes knocking with any questions.
+If you do use your credit card statements to help prepare your taxes, you should hold onto them for at least seven years just in case the IRS (Internal Revenue Service) comes knocking with any questions.

 How Long Should You Keep Your Credit Card Statements?

 It’s worth noting though that consumers may have different needs than business owners when it comes to holding onto old credit card statements.
-Here’s a look at how the two groups can answer the question: How long do you keep credit card statements?
+Here’s a closer look.

 For Consumers